mlz-ictrl/nicos/doc/source/setups.rst

    Regarding the choice of the priority numbers:

-   - below 0: fallbacks (should normally not be used, but sometimes a (virtual dummy fallback) device is needed
+   - below 0: fallbacks (should normally not be used, but sometimes a virtual dummy fallback device is needed)
    - around 0: instrument default (normally always there, fallback)
    - around 100: 'outermost' optional stuff (magnets, ovens, ...)
-   - around 200: 'spezialised' optional stuff (carrying cryostats, extra rotational stages)
+   - around 200: 'specialised' optional stuff (carrying cryostats, extra rotational stages)
    - around 300: 'innermost' optional stuff (cci3he/4he inserts, cold-end-sample
      rotation,...)